This post contains affiliate links. When you purchase through our links, we may earn a commission.

 Tortellini vs Tortelloni

-Very similar but with a few differences this stuffed pasta is delicious!
+The two pasta parcels are very similar but with a few differences.
 The main visible difference is the size.
 Tortelloni are bigger, nearly the size of ravioli.

 They are traditionally stuffed with spinach and ricotta while tortellini are stuffed with a meat filling.
 That being said, you can find so many types of stuffing nowadays.

-That might not be the original way but certainly is delicious.
-The ones you see in this recipe were filled with mushrooms and mascarpone.
+That might not be traditional but it certainly is delicious.
+The ones you see in this recipe were filled with mushrooms and mascarpone, very popular in my house.
 And they were divine!

 tortelloni sauce process images